ilambrev/SoftUni_Java_Learning_Program/01Programming_Basics_with_Java_2021_10_02/README.md

 # Programming Basics with Java

-Курсът "Programming Basics with Java" дава начални умения по програмиране. Това включва писане на програмен код на начално ниво (basic coding skills), работа със среда за разработка (IDE), използване на променливи и данни, оператори и изрази, работа с конзолата (четене на входни данни и печатане на резултати), използване на условни конструкции (if, if-else) и цикли (for, while, do-while).
+The **_"Programming Basics with Java"_** course provides basic programming skills.
+This includes writing basic coding skills, working with a development environment (IDE), using variables and data, operators and expressions, working with the console (reading input and printing results), using conditional constructions (if, if-else) and loops (for, while, do-while).

-**Придобити умения след завършване на курса:**
+**Skills acquired after completing the course:**

-- Работа с конзолата (вход и изход на данни)
+- Console operations (data input and output)
-- Извършване на прости пресмятания
+- Performing simple calculations
-- Работа с логически проверки (if-else)
+- Working with conditional statements (if-else)
-- Работа с по-сложни логически проверки
+- Working with more complex conditional statements
-- Работа с цикли (for)
+- Working with loops (for loop)
-- Работа с по-сложни цикли (вложени for цикли и while)
+- Working with more complex loops (nested for loops and while)